civol/HDLRuby/README.md

 end
 ```

 As it can be seen in the code above, `system` is the keyword used for describing a digital circuit.
 This keyword is an equivalent of the Verilog HDL `module`.
-In such a system, signals are declared using a `<type>.<direction>` construct where `type` is the data type of the signal (e.g., `bit` as in the code above) and `direction` indicates if the signal is an input, an output, an inout or an inner one; and executable blocks (similar to `always` block of Verilog HDL) are described using the `par` keyword when they are parallel and `seq` when they are sequential (i.e, with respectively non-blocking and blocking assignments).
+In such a system, signals are declared using a `<type>.<direction>` construct where `type` is the data type of the signal (e.g., `bit` as in the code above) and `direction` indicates if the signal is an input, an output, an inout or an inner one; and executable blocks (similar to `always` block of Verilog HDL) are described using the `par` keyword when they are parallel and `seq` when they are sequential (i.e., with respectively non-blocking and blocking assignments).

 After such a system has been defined, it can be instantiated.
-For axample a single instance of the `dff` system named `dff0` can be declared as follows:
+For example a single instance of the `dff` system named `dff0` can be declared as follows:

 ```ruby
 dff :dff0